UPDATED FOR THE NEW BAR EXAM FORMAT

 - Arrest warrant: What provisions determine whether an arrest warrant may be granted?
 (Remember that there is a special arrest warrant for an arrest in a residence)

-- Arresting officer’s responsibility: Does the arresting officer have the obligation or the discretion to arrest an individual?
+- Arresting officer’s ability to arrest: Does the arresting officer have the obligation or the discretion to arrest an individual?

-- Release: Does the arresting officer have the obligation or the discretion to release an individual?
+- Release: Does the arresting officer have the obligation or the discretion to release an individual from custody?

 - Evidence type: What type of evidence is a particular document?

 - Value of evidence: How should a judge treat a particular type of evidence?

 - Presence in court: Can a party insist that a person who made a declaration be present in Court to testify?

 - Objections: Can an objection be raised to some evidence being submitted?